rstemmer/musicdb/docs/source/usage/install.rst

 ^^^^^^^^^^^^^^^^^^^^^

 After downloading the latest MusicDB package, you can simply install it with the package manager ``pacman``.
+Make sure you downloaded the package with the file extension ``.pkg.tar.zst``.

 .. code-block:: bash